barcodebuddy/barcodebuddy.github.io/README.md

 Best: AG, AT, CG, CT

 ##### MiniSeq, NextSeq500/550, NextSeq1000/2000, NovaSeq6000 (dual-channel base is A, no-channel base is G):
-Best: AG, CT
+Best: AG, CT, AA

 Better: AC, AG, AT, CT

 ##### iSeq (dual-image base is A, neither-image base is G):
-Best: AC,GT
+Best: AC, GT

-Better: AT,CT,GT,AC
+Better: AT, CT, GT, AC

 ##### NovaSeqX/X+ (dual-channel base is C, no-channel base is G):
 Best: AT, CG